X engine

-An X engine is a piston engine with four banks of cylinders around a common crankshaft, such that the cylinders form an "X" shape when viewed from front-on.
+An X engine is a piston engine with four banks of cylinders around a common crankshaft, such that the cylinders form an "X" shape when viewed front-on.

-The advantage of an X engine is that it is shorter than a V engine of the same number of cylinders, however the drawbacks are higher weight and complexity as compared to a radial engine.
-Therefore the configuration has been rarely used.
+The advantage of an X engine is that it is shorter than a V engine of the same number of cylinders, however the drawbacks are greater weight and complexity as compared to a radial engine.
+Therefore, the configuration has been rarely used.

 Several of the X engine designs were based on combining two V engines.

 Examples

-Only two examples of X engines are known to have reached production.
-The first was the 1939–1942 Rolls-Royce Vulture, a 42 L X-24 aircraft engine which was built using two Rolls-Royce Peregrine V12 engines.
+Four types of X engines are known to have reached production.
+In 1939–1942 Rolls-Royce Vulture, a 42 L X-24 aircraft engine which was built using two Rolls-Royce Peregrine V12 engines.
 The Rolls-Royce Vulture was briefly used in the Avro Manchester heavy bomber, before engine failures caused it to be replaced by the Avro Lancaster (powered by the Rolls-Royce Merlin V12 engine).